Our neurosurgical team now serves Lower Bucks Hospital in Bristol, PA. See all locations here.

 Most cases of cervical stenosis are successfully treated with non-surgical techniques such as pain and anti-inflammatory medications.
 Depending on the extent of nerve involvement, some patients may need to temporarily restrict their activities and wear a cervical collar or neck brace for a time.
 However, most patients only need to rest for a brief time.
 Physical therapy exercises will also be prescribed to help strengthen and stabilize the neck as well as build endurance and increase flexibility.

-The most common surgery for cervical stenosis is called a decompressive laminectomy in which the laminae (roof) of the vertebrae are removed, creating more space in the spinal canal for the nerves.
+The most common surgery for cervical spinal stenosis is called a decompressive laminectomy in which the laminae (roof) of the vertebrae are removed, creating more space in the spinal canal for the nerves.
 If only a portion of the laminae need to be removed, it is called a laminotomy.

 If there are any herniated or bulging discs, these may also be removed (this is called a discectomy) to increase canal space.
 Sometimes the foramen (the area where the nerve roots exit the spinal canal) also need to be enlarged.
 This procedure is called a foraminotomy.

 For those patients who need surgical repair on more than one level or who have significant spinal instability, spinal fusion may be done in addition to the decompression surgery.
 This involves taking a small piece of bone (usually from the hip) and grafting it onto the spine.
-Spinal hardware (called instrumentation) such as plates and screws are used to support the spine and provide additional stability.
+Special spinal hardware (called instrumentation) such as metal plates and screws are used to support the spine and provide additional stability.
 In most cases, we can determine ahead of time if fusion surgery is necessary.
 If it is, we will discuss this with you so that you are aware of what is being done.

 At home, you will need to continue to rest.
 You will be instructed on how to gradually increase your activity.
 You may still need to take the pain medications for a while.
 However, pain and discomfort should begin to reduce within a week or two after surgery.
 Other techniques for reducing pain and increasing flexibility will be discussed with you before you leave for home.
 When you can return to work and other activities such as sports and driving will also be discussed with you by your doctor.